refined-github/refined-github/.github/pull_request_template.md

 1. Does this PR close/fix an existing issue?
 Write something like `Closes #10`
 2. What pages does this PR affect?
 Include some URLs where you tested the code or where reviewers can test it.
-3. Add a screenshot if your PR makes visual changes
+3. If applicable, add demostrative screenshots or gifs to demonstrate any changes to reviewers.

 Lastly: